fusecodecamp2018/MakingPacmanGo/README.md

 * imports
 * intro to goroutines
 * put everything together
+* Structs (time permitting, for more experienced kids)

 ## Lesson 3
 * Show finished product of what we're building